carbon-language/carbon-lang/docs/design/README.md

 -   Simplify and removing things to create space for new safety features.
 This trivially requires breaking backwards compatibility.
 -   Re-engineer foundations to model and enforce safety.
-This has been tried and failed in C++ without the simplifications in #1.
+This has complex and difficulty in C++ without first simplifying the language.

 This leads to Carbon's incremenatl path to safety:

--   Keep your performance, your existing codebase, and your developers
+-   Keep your performance, your existing codebase, and your developers.
--   Adopt it through a scalable, tool-assisted migration from C++
+-   Adopt Carbon through a scalable, tool-assisted migration from C++.
--   Get onto an incremental path towards safety over the next decade
+-   Address initial, easy safety improvements starting day one.
--   With initial improvements to safety starting day one
+-   Shift the Carbon code onto an incremental path towards memory safety over the next decade.

 > References: [Safety strategy](/docs/project/principles/safety_strategy.md)